-Professor Emeritus, Dean's Office-College of Science
+Professor Emeritus, Office of the Provost

 The objective of Prof. Ruchti’s research program is the study of the fundamental questions at the high energy frontier (TeV scale), with particular emphasis on experiments performed at hadron colliders.
 Key areas of interest include testing of the Standard Model of Electroweak Interactions and search for physics beyond the Standard Model, including searches for evidence of Supersymmetry, investigation of electroweak symmetry breaking (the Higg’s sector), and searches for extra dimensions of space-time.
 The research program is based upon experimentation at the CERN Large Hadron Collider (LHC) using the CMS detector.